GRESB/tableau-server/README.md

 This job can take up to approximately one hour.

 The topology setup we use is defined in the [post_init_command script](linux-install/customer-files/post_init_command).
-That is executed automtically during the installation proceadure.
+That is executed automatically during the installation procedure.

 ### Enable pod probes for worker nodes

-To finalise the installation, we need to enable the pod probes for the worker nodes.
+To finalize the installation, we need to enable the pod probes for the worker nodes.
 We can do that by updating the helm release.

 ```bash